Backpropagation through Back Substitution with a Backslash: Operator Methodology

 \subsection{Relationship to the Adjoint Method of scientific computing}

-We will show how to derive equations (\ref{likeadjoint2}) and (\ref{likeadjoint}) using the adjoint method so-named because of its focus on the transpose (the adjoint) of the Jacobian.
-We encourage interested readers to see \cite{johnson2007notes} and \cite{bradley2010pde}.
+We will show how to derive \eqref{likeadjoint2} and \eqref{likeadjoint} using the adjoint method so-named because of its focus on the transpose (the adjoint) of the Jacobian.
+We encourage interested readers to see \cite{johnson2007notes} and \cite{bradley2010pde} to learn more about adjoint methods in numerical computation.

-We find it satisfying that the graph theoretic interpretation of reverse mode autodifferentiation and the adjoint method of scientific computing can be seen to give the same answer from two very different viewpoints.
+We find it satisfying that the graph theoretic interpretation of backward mode AD and the adjoint method of scientific computing yield the same answer from two very different viewpoints.

 Consider a general computation with known constant input $x_0 \in \mathbb{R}$ and parameters $p = [p_1,\ldots,p_k]$: